“I love you, mom.”

 With over three decades out from losing my dad, I could express to her that the pain lessened a little more each year, although, never completely.

-I suspect Abby was an old soul even before her mom went to heaven, but that event, and her awareness that life is fragile and precious, makes her even more so today.
+I suspect Abby was an old soul even before her mom went to heaven, but that event, and her awareness that life is fragile and precious, makes her even more of one today.

 The night of the wedding, when Brett and I were finishing our dance, the end verses struck me.